COSC3020/asynchronous-functions-Powerfuljackell-1/README.md

 ## Runtime Analysis

 Used the mapReduce solution discussed in class as I found it rather interesting, due to the parallelism it is also inherently asynchronous.
+In addition, implemented a purely asynchronous form of the same solution.

 What is the time complexity of your implementation (worst-case $\Theta$)?
 Add your answer, including your reasoning, to this markdown file.